roelal/drupal-ga_push/README.txt

   - PHP-GA: Recomended library only for versión 5.3+ Requires PHP 5.3 as namespaces and closures are used.
     Download from: https://github.com/thomasbachem/php-ga
+    Use the default libraries directory, usually "sites/all/libraries/", naming the folder "php-ga" (sites/all/libraries/php-ga).

 --------------------------------------------------------------------------------
  FEATURES: